- Matsusaka Beef Contest: Queen of Matsusaka Beef

 Cattle in Japan was working cattle and was not eaten until around 1870s.
 Farmers in Matsusaka region used Tajima breed cattle from Hyogo prefecture (the same breed as Kobe beef) for work.
 As people started to eat beef, cattle was fatten for a year and processed to meat after working three to four years.

 Cattle raised in Matsusaka region gradually became to be known as high quality meat, especially after Matsusaka beef won National Beef Livestock Exhibition (全国肉用畜産博覧会 in Japanese) held in Tokyo in 1935.
-Up until now, Matsusaka beef is regarded as one of the most famous branded wagyu in Japan.
+Since then, Matsusaka beef is regarded as one of the most famous branded wagyu in Japan.

 There were several associations until 2004 that certified Matsusaka beef.
 Some association required that beef has A5 or B5 meat grade, which was more strict than that of Kobe beef.
 These associations were unified in 2004, and Matsusaka Beef Association was founded.
 The requirements for being Matsusaka beef was also unified, and currently, there is no requirements for meat grade, and birth place of cattle does not need to be Hyogo Prefecture (except premium Matsusaka beef).
 Although it is not required, some farmers feed beer and massage cattle in an aim to improve the quality of meat.